High Altitude Trek in Nepal

 • Understand that you are in an unprivileged situation and things can be less than expected.

-• Eat a high carbohydrate diet (more than 70% of your calories from carbohydrates) while at altitude.
+• Eat a high-carbohydrate diet (more than 70% of your calories are from carbohydrates) while at altitude.

 • Leave a trekker behind in your group with someone who doesn’t speak the trekker language.